alibaba/tengine/docs/modules/ngx_limit_tcp_module.md

 ## Description
-This module can limit the concurrent number and frequency with each ip address when accepting new connections.
-And you can add black and white lists for specific IPs.
-It's flexible and useful to protect https and mail applications.
+This module is able to limit the concurrent number and frequency with each ip address when accepting new connections, and supports black and white lists for specific IPs.
+It's useful and flexible to protect https or mail applications.
 ### Config Sample

     error_log logs/error.log debug;